look4abhinav/Chatbot/README.md

 `pip install -r requirements.txt`

 ## Usage
+> If this is your first time using nltk, run the following command from the command line:
+`python punkt.py`

 > To train the chatbot, run the following command from the command line:
 `python train.py`